SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 2. Search for and select the Summit Events registration object.
 3. Follow the process to create the new field.
 4. Note the API name of your newly created field, you will need this later.
 5. Give access to the question to the Guest User.
-See the section labeled “Custom Questions - Guest User Access “
+See the section labeled “Custom Questions - Guest User Access“

 ## Create a new question on your Summit Event
 This is what tells the registration form to display the question.